 Eden Robards is a Master of Interior Design candidate at the BAC.
 She grew up all over the U.S., Germany, and South Korea.
-As you may have guessed, she is an Army kid.
+As you may have guessed, she grew up in an Army family.
 When Eden was a senior in high school, her family settled in Atlanta and she said, "I finally have a city to call home."

-Her first Interior Design studio, taught by Morris Tyler, instilled in Eden not only important skills and techniques needed to succeed in design, but also taught her how to love the act of designing.
+Her first Interior Design studio, taught by Morris Tyler, instilled in Eden important skills and techniques needed to succeed in design, and also taught her how to love the act of designing.
 She says that period is by far not her best work, but it is definitely the most satisfying.
-In later semesters, Eden has worked with fellow students on a Gateway project to propose a renovation for the Higginson-Lewis K-8 school, which allowed her to learn about how to design for an elementary education environment.
-She looks forward to participating in future Gateway projects.
+In later semesters, Eden worked with fellow students on a Gateway project to propose a renovation for the Higginson-Lewis K-8 school, which allowed her to learn about how to design for an elementary education environment.

-Now, Eden serves as Treasurer (2013-2014) for the Interior Design Society (IDS) and President of the IIDA Fashion Show 2013.
+Eden served as Treasurer from 2013-2014 for the Interior Design Society and President of the 2013 IIDA Fashion Show Committee.
 She calls her roles as designer and model for the fashion show over the past two years an accomplishment in themselves.
 "The show requires an enormous amount of time, and also the ability to stretch and mold your design skills into a different creative field."